apache/nuttx/boards/risc-v/rv32m1/rv32m1-vega/README.txt

 Refer to https://open-isa.org for further information about this board.

-Currently Nuttx is ported to RV32M1 RI5CY only.
+Currently NuttX is ported to RV32M1 RI5CY only.
 RI5CY is RV32IMC RISC-V CPU
 with PULP extensions features:
   - Post-Incrementing load and stores,
   - Multiply-Accumulate extenstions,